Canonical almost complex structures on ACH Einstein manifolds: Approximate solutions of higher order

-Moreover, the quadratic terms are expressed in terms of $A$ itself and its derivatives in $x\partial_x$, $x^2T$, $xZ_\alpha$, $xZ_{\conj{\alpha}}$ with coefficients that are smooth up to the boundary.
-Therefore, we obtain

-Since $l^2-2nl-(2n+5)$ and $l^2-2nl-8$ are never zero, $A$ mod $O(x^{l+1})$ is uniquely determined by the requirement that $S=O(x^{l+1})$.
-We define $J_{l+1}=J'_l+A$ by using such $A$.
-The construction of $J'_l$ implies that the expansion of $S'$ is expressed in terms of the Tanaka--Webster connection up to $l$-th order, and hence, the $l$-th order coefficients in the expansion of $J_{l+1}$ are determined by the Tanaka--Webster connection as well. \end{proof}
+Since $l^2-2nl-(2n+5)$ and $l^2-2nl-8$ are never zero, $A$ is uniquely determined by the requirement that $S=O(x^{l+1})$.
+The construction of $J'_l$ implies that the expansion of $S'$ is expressed in terms of the Tanaka--Webster local invariants up to $l$-th order, and hence so is $A$. \end{proof}